kimjc95/addNewResidue.py/README.md

 4. add new parameters to the aminoacids.rtp, aminoacids.hdb, and atomtypes.atp files
 5. create newffbonded.itp, newffnonbonded.itp files if there is any new parameter to add to ffbonded.itp and ffnonbonded.itp files

 *WARNING: This code only works for non-terminal residues!
-Also, it simply add/subtracts charge change from removing ACE/NME caps.
+Also, it simply add/subtracts charge change resulting from removing ACE/NME caps.

  So the resulting atomic partial charges may not be accurate!